-- Have been accepted to and enrolled in either the BA or an MA program at RYI.
+- Have been accepted to and enrolled in the BA, an MA program, the MA Prep program, or the Certificate Course at RYI.

 - Plan to enroll in classes totalling a minimum of twelve credits in the semester for which the award is made.
 (Note: failure to pass any class in the fall semester will lead to the forfeiture of the scholarship in the spring.)

 - Be able to demonstrate that they have no other sources of funding in order to meet the costs of studying at RYI.

 To apply for a South Asia and Himalaya Scholarship award, please complete and submit the online application form here.

 Applications from eligible, currently enrolled RYI students are accepted from April 1 to April 30.
 New students may apply from April 1 until the Friday before the start of fall semester classes, given that funding is still available.

 Decisions related to scholarship awards are made by RYI's financial aid committee in June.
 Currently enrolled applicants are notified of the committee's decision by July 1, while new students are notified prior to the start of the fall semester.